Catha Worthman is a founding partner at the firm.

-Catha often partners with nonprofit social justice organizations and labor unions in impact litigation and policy strategies.
-Presently, she is co-counsel with leading civil rights advocates in a case challenging discrimination against Latinos on Medi-Cal.
+Catha often partners with nonprofit social justice organizations and labor unions in impact litigation and corporate accountability strategies.
 She served as co-counsel in National Association of the Deaf v.
-Netflix, obtaining a favorable decision of first impression that ultimately resulted in Netflix agreeing to make its streaming video 100% accessible through closed captioning.
+Netflix, obtaining a favorable decision of first impression that ultimately resulted in Netflix agreeing to make its streaming video 100% accessible through closed captioning, and was honored to serve with leading civil rights advocates in a major civil rights case on behalf of 13 million Medi-Cal beneficiaries in Perea v.
+Dooley.

 Before joining the firm, Catha was a shareholder at Lewis, Feinberg, Lee & Jackson, P.C., served as a law clerk to Judge William A. Fletcher of the Ninth Circuit Court of Appeals, and worked for the Health Systems Division of the Service Employees International Union (SEIU).